Is the Dead Sea worth visiting?

 The best beach along the Dead Sea—Kalia Beach... even the camels love it

 Alright, we’re here for the Dead Sea experience, aren’t we?
 You’re spending the night at Kalia Beach, so take your time and enjoy this special place.
-Kalia Beach is the best beach to visit while at the Dead Sea and my personal favorite, as it doesn’t draw as many tourists as the beach in Ein Bokek.
+Kalia Beach is the best beach to visit while at the Dead Sea, and my personal favorite, as it doesn’t draw as many tourists as the beach in Ein Bokek.
+Compared to other public beaches in the area, Kalia offers a quieter atmosphere and better facilities.

-Kalia beach is located at the north tip of Dead Sea, so it’s a perfect spot to stop on the way from Jerusalem or Tel Aviv.
-There is an entrance fee which might be the reason that it’s considerably less crowded than other areas, but I would much rather pay a fee than lay on a packed beach.
-Get the day pass and you’ll get to use all the facilities on the site.
+Kalia Beach is located at the north tip of the Dead Sea, so it’s a perfect spot to stop on the way from Jerusalem or Tel Aviv.
+There is an entrance fee, which might be the reason that it’s considerably less crowded than other areas, but I would much rather pay a fee than lie on a packed beach.
+Get the day pass, and you’ll get to use all the facilities on the site.

 So, after you’re done floating like a cork in the salt lake, sit on the terrace perched above the beach, where you get a front-row seat to the mesmerizing turquoise waters of the Dead Sea, with those golden-brown mountains in the backdrop.
 It’s the kind of view that makes you want to take a deep breath and just soak it all in, so grab a drink from the Lowest Bar in the World and enjoy the views!